Yellowstone Lake: Other animals

+Climate

+Yellowstone Lake has a subarctic climate (Köppen Dfc).

 Angling and boating

 Angling for Yellowstone cutthroat trout in Yellowstone Lake has been a popular pastime for both subsistence and recreation since the first explorers, surveyors and tourists visited the park.
 During the early days of fish stocking in Yellowstone (1890–1910), Atlantic Salmon, Mountain whitefish, and Rainbow trout were stocked in the lake; none of these introduced species survived.
-Today only native cutthroat and non-native Lake trout exist in the lake.
-Today, Yellowstone Lake is open for angling from June 15 to the first Sunday in November.
+Today only native cutthroat and non-native lake trout and Longnose sucker exist in the lake.
+Today, Yellowstone Lake is open for angling during the entire Yellowstone angling season (Memorial Day weekend thru Oct 31).
 All Cutthroat trout caught must be released.

 Recreational boating has been permitted on the lake in various forms since 1890 when the first permits for the Yellowstone Boat Company were issued to operate a ferry across the lake between road junctions.
 Today, powerboats, sailboats, canoes and kayaks are allowed on the lake with a Yellowstone Boating Permit.
 A Marina is operated at Bridge Bay and there is a boat ramp at Grant Village on the West Thumb.
 Areas in the southern arms of the lake are speed-restricted and/or no-motor zones to protect sensitive wildlife areas.
 Access to some of the lake's islands is also restricted.
 Xanterra Parks and Resorts at Bridge Bay Marina on Yellowstone Lake provides boat rentals and other boating services.
 Numerous outfitters operating outside the park are licensed to provide boating services in the park.
 Several dozen backcountry campsites line the southern shoreline that is accessible only by boat.
 Two major hiking trails provide access to the lake shore away from the major road.
 The Nine Mile Post trail hugs the eastern shoreline into the Thorofare region and intersects with the Trail Creek and Heart Lake trails that touch the ends of both the south and southeast arms of the lake.